protocol/research-grants/README.md

 If you would like to submit a proposal addressing an unlisted problem, first describe the problem you intend to solve in an issue in [protocol/research](https://github.com/protocol/research/issues), and follow the issue template.
 The issue should stimulate discussion and verify that the problem is clearly defined, nontrivial, and important.
 Then go to the [RFP program page](https://protocollabs.smapply.io/) and apply for RFP-0.
 Naturally, following these steps does not guarantee that we will fund the proposal.

+*Proposals are considered and awarded in terms of individuals objectives.
+We may choose to fund all objectives within a proposal or limit our funding to those most relevant and promising.
+Please be clear when describing your proposal's objectives and how you plan to achieve them.*

 Please note that the application form is a text-box submission form and will not accept PDF attachments.